weliem/blessed-android/README.md

 Lastly, it is also possible to automatically issue a PIN code when pairing.
 Use the method `setPinCodeForPeripheral` to register a 6 digit PIN code.
 Once bonding starts, BLESSED will automatically issue the PIN code and the UI dialog to enter the PIN code will not appear anymore.

 ## Requesting a higher MTU to increase throughput
-By default the MTU is 23 which allows you to send and receive byte arrays of MTU - 3 = 20 bytes at a time.
-The 3 bytes overhead are used by the ATT packets themselves.
+The default MTU is 23 bytes, which allows you to send and receive byte arrays of MTU - 3 = 20 bytes at a time.
+The 3 bytes overhead are used by the ATT packet.
 If your peripheral supports a higher MTU, you can request that by calling:

 ```java
 public void requestMtu(int mtu)